Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/opensearch_index/guide.en-gb.md

 #### Legacy users

-If you don't have IAM enabled on your account (which will be deprecated) the prefix of indices is <username>:
+If you don't have IAM enabled on your account (which will be deprecated) the prefix of indices is `<username>:`.

-Here is an example with a curl command with the user **logs-ab-12345** and the index **logs-ab-12345-i-another-index** on gra2 cluster.
+Here is an example with a curl command with the user **logs-ab-12345** and the index **logs-ab-12345-i-another-index** on gra2 cluster:

 ```bash
 $ curl -u logs-ab-12345:mypassword -XPUT -H 'Content-Type: application/json' 'https://gra2.logs.ovh.com:9200/logs-ab-12345-i-another-index' -d '{ "settings" : {"number_of_shards" : 1}}'